ayepRahman/NyanNyanCat-V.1/README.md

 **Gameplay**
 - Controlling Nyan to go through randomise moving wall to score points!

+**GameFlow**
+1) Initial Game with Nyan Cat position x,y

+2) background sound .play() on page load

+3) setInterval creates the moving walls and randomise the height

+4) collsion will have 6 condition
+- Nyan hitting the top container
+- Nyan hitting the bottom containe
+- Nyan hitting the top wall height
+- Nyan hitting the bottom wall height
+- Nyan hitting the top wall base width
+- Nyan hitting the bottom wall base width

+5) On Collision, background sound .pause() and .play() death sound

+6) When cat goes through the gap, adding the score + 1

+7) On GameOver, to restart game press the Restart Button on the bottom of the page .onload()

 **Player**

 ENTER: To Jump, You Can also Hold the Button To Fly